smashdevcode/boise-code-camp-2017/migrating-to-typescript/notes.md

 ## TODO

-Determine which project to use
-  ASP.NET Core project???
-  Just a simple web app project???

-Take more time with the language overview section Spend more time on classes???
-  Spend more time on namespaces and/or modules???

-Demos
-  Project overview
-    Explain the ASP.NET Core project choice
-      Eventually I'll have an API to serve data for my app Take the time to build out an API???
-  Add back the bit about the jsconfig.json file???
-    Or just use the tsconfig.json file directly???
-    Probably need to show the jsconfig.json file Without this VS Code won't be able to discover other JS files in your project Point out the VS Proper doesn't have this problem It behaves like there's a "virtual" jsconfig.json file in the your project Show how to generate source maps in order to debug in Chrome Dev Tools???
-  Take the time to wrap my code in namespaces???
 Building TS
   Show how to build from the command line
   Show how to initiate a build from VS Code
   Show how to initiate a build as a .NET Core project precompile event

-Extra Demos
+Show how to generate source maps in order to debug in Chrome Dev Tools

+Do a runthrough and make sure that everything works

-  Be prepared to show...
-    Other issues that will come up when migrating to TS Strict null checking
+Be prepared to show other issues that will come up when migrating to TS Write up examples
-    Async/await

-Slides
-  Talk about improving our code by adding in webpack and converting to use modules
-    Or show this???
-  Emphasize at the end that adding TypeScript does not negate the need for unit testing Review VS Launch slides
-    Anything to add to my Keynote slides???

-Switch to using Keynote for the slides

 Review how you can generate documentation from JSDoc comments
 	https://www.npmjs.com/package/jsdoc